titoBouzout/solid-media-linkify/readme.md

 As is, does the job on my sites.
 However, there some pending stuff

-- There's a hacky portion of code to be able to display data: as blob:, I will have to figure out how to solve this.
 - some images don't give any indication that these are images(apply to videos, audio, whatever), we need to look into the content type of the links, we have to do a request.
 - an option to decode html entities.
 Some websites/apis(hi youtube) do a very poor job at escaping so they spit escaped data and code ends being escaped more than once.
 - Give the option to format the text content of links, would be nice to replace domain for favicons in some situations, etc